 This means you may find it easier to just let them stay until they’re ready to go, then seal up the den or entry point behind them.
 This isn’t the easiest decision for a lot of folk, but your garden likely hasn’t even been planted by that point or has barely germinated.

-It can be a different matter when the foxes start getting into things or attack livestock, so in those cases, it may be necessary to scare them off a little early.
+It can be a different matter when the foxes start getting into things, attack livestock, or begin terrorizing your bird feeders.
+In those cases, it may be necessary to scare them off a little early.

 Both deterrents and repellents can be used against foxes, but the former tends to work better than the latter.
 The following are some of the best methods for each.